-Afghan-American scholar agonizes over homeland; lashes out at Taliban, U.S.
+Afghan-American scholar agonizes over homeland, lashes out at Taliban, U.S.

-The anger and agony in Mejgan Massoumi’s voice are palpable even when a cell phone connection falters.
+The agony in Mejgan Massoumi’s voice is palpable even when a cellphone connection falters.

 “I happen to be of Afghan origin,” Ms. Massoumi, age 41 and a June 2021 doctoral graduate in modern Afghan history from Stanford University, said.
 “My family left in the early 1980s because there was another war,” she added, referring to the failed attempt by the Soviet Union to take over the country.

 Ms. Massoumi is now a teaching fellow in the school’s Civil Liberal and Global Education program.
-In a telephone interview from San Carlos, California, she described the violently changed circumstances in the nation.
+In a telephone interview, she described the violently changed circumstances in the nation.

 “My cousin tells me of a woman whose cousin in one of the provinces was approached by a Talib soldier who told her, ‘You need to come with me and get into a nikah, which is the Islamic marriage.
 And she said, ‘What are you talking about?
 Get out of here.
-Can’t you see that I have a husband and children.’
+Can’t you see that I have a husband and children?’
 A Talib soldier point-blank pointed his gun at her husband and killed this husband.
 And he said, ‘Now you can come and marry me.’”

 Ms. Massoumi insisted the Taliban takeover of the Afghani capital of Kabul in recent days that prompted President Ashraf Ghani to flee the country was “very much a staged coup.”

-She added, “The United States engaged in a peace agreement with the Taliban, initially, without any consideration of including the Afghans themselves in this conversation,” she added.
+“The United States engaged in a peace agreement with the Taliban, initially, without any consideration of including the Afghans themselves in this conversation,” she added.

 Of the Americans, she said, “they’re the ones who negotiated with the Taliban, and then imposed whatever came out of those peace agreements on the Afghan people.”
 Ms. Massoumi insisted the Afghan people “never agreed [and] do not want the Taliban in their country,” as is evidenced by the hordes trying to flee Kabul.

-“There’s no way in hell that the United States did not know about this happening,” an angry Ms. Massoumi said.
+“There’s no way in hell that the United States did not know about this happening,” an emotional Ms. Massoumi said.
 “At some point, the USA is going to have to claim accountability for what they’ve done. … 9/11 happened and [they] carried out a war of revenge.
 They called the Afghan people their allies.
 And what did they do?
 They left a country stranded at this moment.”

 A little-known aspect of the past few weeks, Ms. Massoumi asserted, was on-the-ground resistance by Afghans who oppose the Taliban.
 She said Afghans began chanting “Allah-u-Akbar,” or, “God is Great,” as a means of protest against the terrorist group.